jasp-stats/jasp-desktop/Docs/development/jasp-translation-rules.md

        Becomes:
        message <- gettextf("Some entries of %1$s were not understood.
        These are now grouped under '%2$s'.", options[["colorNodesBy"]],undefGroup)
     f.
 Be careful with expressions.
-Must be considered one byone:
+Must be considered one by one:
        E.g.
        xName<- expression(paste("Population proportion", ~theta))
        Becomes: